Are you interested to write for Faith Today? Find out what we're looking for.

 Pseudonyms: Faith Today generally does not publish material under pseudonyms.

 Filing method: Articles should be submitted by email to the assigning editor.
 We can handle text in most major software formats (please don't send in the Mac .pages format).
 All articles must be accompanied by a list of research sources, with MAILING ADDRESSES and phone numbers and preferably also email addresses.
-We may need to contact them to finalize photo arrangements, to check facts with them, or to send them tear sheets of the article once the magazine is printed.
+We may need to contact them to finalize photo arrangements, to check facts with them, or to send them the article once the magazine is printed.